 The Towpath Trail through downtown Akron winds along sidewalks, through parks and under highways.
 Visitors often express their confusion when trying to find their way, which is why a new wayfinding system is being implemented to help people better find their way and connect them with destination on and off the Towpath Trail.
 To be completed Summer 2016.

 Through public engagement, we found that many Towpath Trail users felt uneasy and unwelcome when traveling through an underpass.
 There are more than 10 underpasses throughout a three-mile stretch of the Towpath and through iTowpath, we are beginning work to make them feel more open and welcoming, one underpass at a time.
 Improvements are ongoing.

 Quaker & Ash Gateway Entrance

-The northern entrance to downtown Akron via the Towpath Trail has historically greeted people with only various shades of gray and no indication of the continuing Towpath.
-This changed with the assitance of artists Jessica Lofthus and John Comunale who created a mural and archway respectively, creating a better sense of welcome for those coming from the north.
+The northern entrance to downtown Akron via Towpath has historically greeted people with only various shades of gray and no indication of the continuing trail.
+This changed with the assitance of artists Jessica Lofthus and John Comunale who created a mural and archway respectively, creating a better sense of welcome for those entering downtown.
 Completed June 2016.